hanhanwu/Hanhan_Applied_DataScience/README.md

     * But I found, no matter it's K-S test or wasserstein distance, even when 2 distributions look similar, K-S' null hypothesis can be rejected (indicating 2 distributions are not identical) and wasserstein distance can be large...
   * Chi-square is used for comparing categorical features' distributions, it's non-parametric too but requires the 2 distributions share the same length...
   * [PSI looks like a better measure of the similarity of numerical distributions][142]
+* [Continual Learning with Ensembling models][192]
+  * Add trained model's knowledge to the new data, new model

 ## Data Exploration
 * [My Code - IPython][11]